 The Plan permits the grant of performance-based share unit ("PSU") awards.
 The PSUs are generally contingent on the achievement of pre-determined performance goals over a three-year performance period as well as on the award holder's continuous employment until the vesting date.
 The PSUs are also indexed to the achievement of specified levels of total shareholder return versus a peer group over the performance period.
-Each PSU that is earned will be settled with shares of the Company's ordinary shares following the completion of the performance period, unless the award holder elected to defer a portion or all of the award until retirement which would then be settled in cash
+Each PSU that is earned will be settled with shares of the Company's ordinary shares following the completion of the performance period, unless the award holder elected to defer a portion or all of the award until retirement which would then be settled in cash.

 The fair value of each PSU is estimated on the date of grant using a Monte Carlo simulation that uses the assumptions noted in the following table.
 The risk-free interest rate for periods during the contractual life of the PSU is based on the U.S. Treasury yield curve in effect at the time of grant.
-Expected volatility is based on historical volatility of certain peer companies over the most recent three-year period as of the grant date.
+For fiscal 2018, the expected volatility is based on the historical volatility of the Company's stock after the Adient spin-off blended with the historical volatility of certain peer companies' stock prior to the Adient spin-off over the most recent three-year period as of the grant date.
+For fiscal 2017, the expected volatility is based on historical volatility of certain peer companies over the most recent three-year period as of the grant date.

-Year Ended September 30, 2017
+real Elided S september 30,

+2018 2017

-Risk-free interest rate 1.40%
+Risk-free interest rate 1.92% 1.40%

-Expected volatility of the Company's stock 21.00%
+Expected volatility of the Company's stock 21.70% 21.00%

-A summary of the status of the Company's nonvested PSUs at September 30, 2017, and changes for the fiscal year then ended, is presented below:
+A summary of the status of the Company's nonvested PSUs at September 30, 2018, and changes for the fiscal year then ended, is presented below:

-Shares/Units Subject to PSU

-Nonvested, September 30, 2016 \$

-Granted 43.43 1,259,342

-Forfeited 44.98 (139,954)

-Nonvested, September 30, 2017 \$ 43.24 1,119,388
+A eighted verage Price Shares/Units Subject to PSU Nonvested, September 30, 2017 \$ 43.24 1,119,388 Granted 37.36 496,478 Forfeited 43.97 (203,576) Nonvested, September 30, 2018 \$ 41.07 1,412,290